futuregrid/virtual-cluster/README.md

 Given MPI vesion of helloworld.c

-Step 1: Copy helloworld.c to each node in virtual cluster
+step 1: Copy helloworld.c to each node in virtual cluster

 step 2: Complie on each node, run: